arangodb/kube-arangodb/docs/how-to/rotate-pod.md

+---
+layout: page
+title: How to rotate Pod
+parent: How to ...
+---

 # How to rotate Pod

 Rotation of ArangoDeployment Pods can be triggered by Pod deletion or by annotation (safe way).